Kinde and edge worker services

 file:

-Open the components/header-auth.tsx
+Open the components/auth-button.tsx

 file and replace the entire content with the following.
 This code will replace Supabase Auth functions with Kinde Auth.

-import { RegisterLink, LoginLink, LogoutLink,} from "@kinde-oss/kinde-auth-nextjs/components"import { getKindeServerSession } from "@kinde-oss/kinde-auth-nextjs/server"
+import { RegisterLink, LoginLink, LogoutLink, } from "@kinde-oss/kinde-auth-nextjs/components" import { getKindeServerSession } from "@kinde-oss/kinde-auth-nextjs/server"

-Replace utils/supabase/server.ts
+Replace lib/supabase/server.ts

 with the following code: